Blog post

 A BPMN diagram can include one or several of the following types of gateways:

-gateway elements bpmn 2.0 standard
+gateway elements according to the bpmn 2.0 standard

 Swimlanes